Celebrities and their hand blenders

 Admit it… we all love to know what equipment the celebrities and the top chefs are using.
 We have scoured the internet, & the press to give you the low-down on who uses what.
 We’ve split them into the celebs and the chefs.
 If you see or hear of any other celebs or chefs using an immersion blender, do become a friend of fromCooktoChef and let us know !
 If you need more information on hand blenders per se, then do enjoy our detailed page on the subject.

-first it´s the celebrity celebs… The Kardashians
+First it´s the celebrity A listers… The Kardashians

 It seems that some, (like the Kardashians) obsess over the stylish retro appliances from SMEG.
 So, they will be happy to know that SMEG added the versatile HBF02 hand blender to the range of kitchen gadgets in Autumn 2017… in the signature 1950s retro style and colours of course.
 It’s called the essential HBF02, and is a stainless steel hand blender.
 Smeg like to market it to serious home chefs for soups, smoothies, dips, purees or desserts !